 - Motion (Michael Kasimirsky/Charlie Leverett) Release any obsolete Sequence IIIE and IIIF oils from the control of the Sequence III Surveillance Panel.
 The motion passed unanimously by voice vote. - New Business: Data Dictionary for CCS/MRV Charlie Leverett brought up the issue of MRV & CCS fields for reporting this data in the Sequence IIIF Report Package. - Motion (Charlie Leverett/Gordon Farnsworth) Delete the second CCS temperature field from Form 6 and add a connecting rod field to Form 12 to capture the information on the new rods.
 The motion passed unanimously by voice vote. - New Business: Connecting Rod Change Sid Clark commented that in June or July the plant will be swapping over from cast connecting rods to powered metal rods with fractured rod caps.
-There is not sufficient time to do a build-out of the current materials. - Motion (Michael Kasimirsky/Dave Glaenzer) Establish the IIIG LTMS in parallel to the IIIF LTMS, using similar constants, referencing requirements, etc. Dual calibration (i.e. calibrated as both a IIIF and a IIIG stand) on a stand is allowable, however if a stand is calibrated in both test methods, a full instrument calibration is required after every 15 test starts, regardless of test type.
+There is not sufficient time to do a build-out of the current materials. - New Business: Sequence IIIG LTMS Michael Kasimirsky noted that the LTMS had not yet been established for the Sequence IIIG test and that some action by the Surveillance Panel would be necessary prior to introduction of the test, which was planned for immediately following the review and acceptance of the GF-4 Matrix in early June. - Motion (Michael Kasimirsky/Dave Glaenzer) Establish the IIIG LTMS in parallel to the IIIF LTMS, using similar constants, referencing requirements, etc. Dual calibration (i.e. calibrated as both a IIIF and a IIIG stand) on a stand is allowable, however if a stand is calibrated in both test methods, a full instrument calibration is required after every 15 test starts, regardless of test type.
 The motion passed unanimously by voice vote. - The consensus of the group is that a meeting as part of "Surveillance Panel Week" is not necessary.
 The next meeting is tentatively scheduled for June 10, 2003.